Provincial & National Resources

 416-979-1446 (within GTA)

-The Law Society Referral Service is a resource that enables anyone to find a licensed lawyer or paralegal.
-When you call the LSRS, they will provide you with the name of a lawyer or paralegal that will provide you with up to half an hour of free legal consultation to help you determine your rights and options.
+The Law Society of Ontario Referral Service is a resource that enables anyone to find a licensed lawyer or paralegal.
+They provide the name of a lawyer or paralegal that will provide you with up to half an hour of free legal consultation to help you determine your rights and options.
 The LSRS has access to lawyers that can help with many of legal matters.
+You can start the online process of obtaining a lawyer referral or paralegal referral at www.findlegalhelp.ca, 24 hours a day.

 416-947-3330 (within GTA)